pratikmallya/pratikmallya.github.io/_posts/2021-07-25-mysql-cases-sensitivity.md

 This seemed suspicious: why would the query return just one of the names when both existed in the table?

-A quick google search for "mysql case sensitive" gave some pointers to what the problem might be.
-Mysql defines _collations_ for every _character set_ (e.g. ascii, utf-8); in general, a collation is a rule for comparing characters in a character set.
-A mysql collation simply defines a _weight_ (a numerical value) for each character, and uses that for comparisons.
+A quick google search for "MySQL case sensitive" gave some pointers to what the problem might be.
+MySQL defines _collations_ for every _character set_ (e.g. ascii, utf-8); in general, a collation is a rule for comparing characters in a character set.
+A MySQL collation simply defines a _weight_ (a numerical value) for each character, and uses that for comparisons.
 Two characters with the same weight are considered the "same" when sorting.